The Big Picture On How To Spot Professional Tenants:

 Beyond Tenant Screening Reports

-Good screening does not end there either.
-Verify their employment, and their income.
+Good screening does not end there, either.
+Verify their employment and income.
 Talk to their supervisor to see what kind of employee they are.
 Do they show up every day on time?
 Do they ever come in reeking of booze?
 How likely are they to remain employed?
-How likely they are to receive a promotion?
+How likely are they to receive a promotion?

 Talk to their current and prior landlords, and verify that the contact listed as the applicant’s landlord really is their landlord (check online public records and ask for corroborating evidence).

-Walk through the applicant’s current home, and see how they treat it.
-Look for signs that it really is their home, such as photos of them mounted on the walls.
+Walk through the applicant’s current home and see how they treat it.
+Look for signs that it is their home, such as photos of them mounted on the walls.

 Report Rents Payments to the Credit Bureaus